benjaminGitHub38/funz.org/_docs/plugin.md

 ## Overview

 Funz 'plugin' is the component that features funz to interact with all external simulation software.
-It mainly provides input/ouput parsing and launch scripts, but can also (optionally) provides a way to follow simulations progress, failover support, ...
+It mainly provides input/output parsing and launch scripts, but can also (optionally) provides a way to follow simulations progress, failover support, ...

-For conveniency, a [basic template](https://github.com/Funz/plugin-template) is provided and should be used as a scratch project.
+For convenience, a [basic template](https://github.com/Funz/plugin-template) is provided and should be used as a scratch project.

 ## Implementation